thruthesky/xapp/README.md

 * Try to put 'a' tag as much possible.
 Even though search bots cannot understand javascript and they are not able to load more on endless page, it is worth to give a link.

+* Why does it not open a new page when a user wants to edit his post/comment?

+    * Because of the speed.

+    * When a user uses same wireless internet (3G, 4G), mobile looks more slow than other devices.

+        And we focus on mobile.

 # ITS